Cloudflare workers

 3. Click on a trace to expand the trace details.

-4. Click on the Attributes tab to view and verify that the configuration was successful.
+4. Click on the Attributes tab to verify the configuration's success.

 INSTALL_OPTIONS = {